draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

   $foo[2] = 2.3;
   $foo[3] = "3";
   // ...
-  // in some derived class:
+  // in some derived class (developed years later, by a different developer):
   $foo["bar"] = [1, "2", 3.3];
   ```
-- and floating point numbers...
+- and floating point numbers (more on that later)...

 </v-clicks>